freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 - **Proofreading** the translations for all of the above.

-  Proofreading is verifying the community contributed translations for things like uniformity in tone and common issues like typos, etc. It's essentially ensuring the quality of translations is high.
+  Proofreaders verify that the community contributed translations are uniform in tone and free of common issues like typos, etc. In short, they ensure that the quality of translations is high.
 Note that we do not use machine translations for a reason.

 > [!WARNING]
 > We are no longer using GitHub to translate files directly, if you are a returning contributor head to our [translation platform](https://translate.freecodecamp.org/) instead.